Blue (Bill Mack song)

 "Blue" is a song released in 1958 by Bill Mack, an American songwriter-country artist and country radio disc jockey.
-It has since been covered by several artists, in particular by country singer LeAnn Rimes, whose 1996 version became a hit.
+It has since been covered by several artists.
 The song won Mack the 1996 Grammy Award for Best Country Song, a 1996 Academy of Country Music Award for Song of the Year, a 1997 Country Music Association Awards nomination for Song of the Year, a 1997 Country Radio Music Awards nomination for Song of the Year, and is included on the CMT list of the top 100 country songs of all time.
-Rimes' rendition won the 1996 Grammy for Best Female Country Vocal Performance.
+Rimes' rendition won the 1997 Grammy for Best Female Country Vocal Performance.

 Composition

 "Blue" is a heartache ballad about a lonely man who is wondering why his lover can't be blue or lonely over him.
 However, he later realizes that words his lover had whispered were only lies: